Michael R. Jackson reveals the genius behind his hit musical ‘A Strange Loop’

 Is the success of this show informing how you approach the next one, and the one after that?

-Particularly because there have been so many conversations about representation and inclusion . . . it often feels to me that the mere fact of my existence—or a writer of color’s existence—is more important to people than engaging with our work in a real, deep way.
-I’m excited for people to ask me real questions about my work and not just [whether] there are enough “people who look like me” out there.
-I’m [not saying] that there should be or shouldn’t be representation, it’s just that I think that there really will be a change when we are spending more time talking about what we’re representing and not just who we’re representing.
+Particularly because there have been so many conversations about representation and inclusion, I think it’s worth noting that I’ve done slow and steady work on this musical for years.
+And I bring that up only because it often feels to me that the mere fact of my existence—or a writer of color’s existence—is more important to people than engaging with our work in a real, deep way.
+And so I’m excited for people to ask me real questions about my work and not just [whether] there are enough “people who look like me” because that’s the vernacular of the day and people are so obsessed with the idea of representation, right?
+And I’m not criticizing that there should be or shouldn’t be representation, it’s just that I think that there really will be a change when we are spending more time talking about what we’re representing and not just who we’re representing.